 Construction and Design

-The construction and design of the Golden Gate Bridge are a testament to human ingenuity and engineering excellence.
-The vision and expertise of Chief Engineer Joseph Strauss and Architect Irving Morrow were instrumental in bringing this iconic landmark to life.
+The construction and design of the Golden Gate Bridge are testaments to human ingenuity and engineering excellence.
+Chief Engineer Joseph Strauss and Architect Irving Morrow’s vision and expertise were instrumental in bringing this iconic landmark to life.

 Chief Engineer Joseph Strauss